 We limit the amount of daily withdrawals or payments you may make using electronic methods, either generally or in relation to a particular facility.
-These transaction limits are set out in the Fees & Charges and Transaction Limits brochure.
+These transaction limits are set out in the General Fees, Charges and Transaction Limits brochure which is available online at www.gatewaybank.com.au or by request.